ashleyallphin/GifTastic/README.md

 The app is fully mobile responsive.

 Users may add their favorite GIFs to a `favorites` section.
 The user may clear their favorites by clicking the Empty Favorites button.
+Note: GIFs append to Favorites section as animated for ease of copying and saving.

 ### Resources and Credits